Eonm/gtav-solo/README.md

 ## Motivations

-Providing a rust implementation which run on Linux (proton player) and windows.
+Providing an open licensed rust implementation which runs on Linux (proton player) and Windows.

 ## Other implementation (not limited)